The Dangers of Punishment and Corrections in Dog Training

 Essentially punishment, or telling them to stop a behavior, is the vaguest instruction you can provide to your dog.

-Its as if your boss gives you a project to work on and when you share it when them, they tell you its shit and send you back to redo it.
+when you share it when them, they tell you its shit and send you back to redo it.
 They haven’t told you what was wrong with it or how to fix it, just that it was crap and you need to try again.
 How frustrating is that?
 You revise it and get the same feedback again.
 You keep going back and forth until maybe you get lucky and get it right.
 But the whole process took forever, created frustration for both you and your boss and basically left you both with a bad memory of the whole experience.

-Alternately, if you find that your punishment or correction hasn’t worked in the moment, you might be tempted to escalate it into something harsher which might work in the moment, but will ultimately make you feel like crap because let’s face it – you didn’t get a dog to police their behavior 24/7 – you got them to share your love and life and create joyful memories with.
+Alternately, if you find that your punishment or correction hasn’t worked in the moment, you might be tempted to escalate it into something harsher, which might work in the moment, but will ultimately make you feel like crap.
+Because let’s face it — you didn’t get a dog to police their behavior 24/7.
+You got them to share your love and life and create joyful memories with.

 Using punishment to stop behaviors is like putting a band-aid on a wound without cleaning it first.
 It might cover up the problem temporarily, but it doesn’t address the underlying issue.
 Your dog’s still feeling the same emotions, and those feelings will find another outlet.
 The risk of escalation without warning becomes a real concern.